Geary Boulevard Improvement Project

 Project Timeline

-The project schedule will include:
+The project schedule includes:

-• Quick-Build installation of additional transit lanes, bus stop changes, transit signal optimization, retimed pedestrian signals to give people walking more time to cross the street and other safety improvements in 2023
+• Quick-Build installation of additional transit lanes, bus stop changes, transit signal optimization, retimed pedestrian signals to give people walking more time to cross the street and other safety improvements completed in 2023

 • ~2 years to complete detailed design